Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Biased Sampling

-Finally, we observe here the other key prerequisite for successful biased sampling: that the bridging sequence of weighting functions and the random draws from them are such that a unique NPMLE for $F$ ($P_\theta$) actually exists.
-To ensure the \textit{asymptotic} existence of a unique NPMLE (i.e., with an unlimited number of draws from each weighted distribution) \citet{var85} gives the following condition on the supports, $\mathrm{Supp}(w_j)$, of the bridging sequence: that there does not exist a proper subset, $B$, of $\{1,\ldots,m\}$ such that In effect, the set of bridging distributions must overlap in such a way that the relative normalization of each with respect to all others will be inevitably constrained by the data.
+In effect, the set of bridging distributions must overlap in such a way that the relative normalization of each with respect to all others will be inevitably constrained by the data.
 This condition is again satisfied automatically if the support of at least one of the bridging distributions encompasses all others, such as that of the prior or an equivalent reference density.
-In the finite sample sizes of real world simulation the above must be strengthened to specify that the drawn $\{\theta_i\}_j$ do in fact cover each critical region of overlap.
+In the finite sample sizes of real-world simulation the above must be strengthened to specify that the drawn $\{\theta_i\}_j$ do in fact cover each critical region of overlap.
 Formally, \citet{var85} introduces a requirement of strong connectivity on the directed graph, $G$, with $m$ vertices and edges $h$ to $j$ for each $(h,j)$-pairing, such that $w_h(\theta_k) > 0$ for some $\theta_k \in \{\theta_i\}_j$.
 This is equivalent to the finite sample ``inseparability'' condition given by \citet{gey94}.